Indika de Saram

 Samantha Indika de Saram (born 2 September 1973) is a former Sri Lankan cricketer.
-He is a right-handed batsman and a right-arm off-break bowler who usually occupies the position of wicketkeeper.
-He is a past student of St. Thomas' College, Matara.
+He is a right-handed batsman and a right-arm off-break bowler who usually plays as a wicketkeeper.
+He is a former student of St. Thomas' College, Matara.

 Domestic career

-A powerful batsman, Saram kept wicket and scored a vast number of runs for his school team, becoming one of the most reliable batsmen in the country, including an innings in which he alone scored 304 runs in just 149 balls.
+A powerful batsman, Saram kept wickets and scored a vast number of runs for his school team, becoming one of the most reliable batsmen in the country, including an innings in which he alone scored 304 runs in just 149 balls.
 However, playing for his Test side, he was never really given a chance to shine, and he has not played a Test match for nearly six years, opting instead for the realms of Twenty20 cricket.
 He made his Twenty20 debut on 17 August 2004, for Galle Cricket Club in the 2004 SLC Twenty20 Tournament.

 He has also played for Sultans of Sylhet in Bangladesh's NCL T20 Bangladesh.

 He was a continuous member in Sri Lanka squad for Hong Kong Cricket Sixes competition, where Sri Lanka won the tournament under his captaincy in 2007.